How Does the Niosh-Approved Dust Mask Fit Testing Works?Bielcor

 The Fit Test

 In order for you to have the full protection of a NIOSH-approved dust mask, it’s necessary to have it fit tested.
-This will ensure that the mask will have a perfect fit on your face and that no leaks will be present.
+This will ensure that the mask will have a perfect fit, and that no leaks will be present.
 It could affect the mask’s ability to prevent you from breathing in potentially harmful contaminants that can lead to a respiratory illness or lung disease.

 When you wear a NIOSH-certified mask, it’s essential that you follow the manufacturer’s instructions on how to wear it right.
 A guide is always packed with the mask in its original packaging or container.
 In order to make sure that you have the right mask to protect your health you will need to undergo fit testing with your employer to verify that you are properly protected.